Potomac Riverkeeper: History

 Potomac Riverkeeper Network, a member of the Waterkeeper Alliance, based in Washington, DC, was established in 2000 by principals from other environmental organizations, including: the Potomac Conservancy, Piedmont Environmental Council, Audubon Naturalist Society, and Sierra Club.
 The goal was to create a strong advocate for the Potomac Watershed—which includes the Potomac River, Shenandoah River, and Upper Potomac River—and enforce existing federal and state laws governing the Potomac watershed and protecting it from exploitation.
 The President Emeritus, Ed Merrifield, was hired in 2003 and Jeff Kelble was hired as the Shenandoah Riverkeeper in 2006.
 In 2014, Brent Walls became the Upper Potomac Riverkeeper, adding a third formal Riverkeeper program to Potomac Riverkeeper, Inc. in 2014, Jeff Kelble became President of the organization, leaving behind his former role as the Shenandoah Riverkeeper.
 In 2015, Mark Frondorf joined the organization as the new Shenandoah Riverkeeper, as well as Dean Naujoks as the new Potomac Riverkeeper.
 The three Riverkeeper branches call home to Potomac Riverkeeper Network, although operating within their specific regions.

 Potomac Riverkeeper is a member of the Waterkeeper Alliance, one of the fastest growing environmental organizations in the world.
 The Waterkeeper movement began on New York's Hudson River in 1966 when commercial and recreational fishermen united to save the river.
 The early successes of Hudson Riverkeeper spurred an explosive growth of similar grassroots programs across the globe.

-Mission statement

-Potomac Riverkeeper's mission is to stop pollution and to restore clean water in the Potomac and Shenandoah Rivers and tributaries through enforcement and community engagement.